annabelrothschild/annabelrothschild.github.io/index.md

 I am a computer science student at [Wellesley College](https://www.wellesley.edu/cs) outside of Boston, MA (USA); my pronouns are she/her/hers.
 My [research page](https://annabelrothschild.com/research/) has more information about the kinds of projects I enjoy working on (spoiler: if it involves CS education and/or programming languages I'm likely to be excited about it).
 It's probably not a surprise then that I also take great joy in [teaching CS](https://annabelrothschild.com/teaching/).

 Outside of computer science, I enjoy hiking, biking, and [cool art](https://annabelrothschild.com/personal/art/).
-I am a 'native' English speaker, my French is B2/C1, my German & Swedish are terrible but in progress.
+My first language is English, my French is B2/C1, my German & Swedish are terrible but in progress.

 To contact me, please email me at either arothsch [at] wellesley [dot] edu or annabelrothschild [at] tuta [dot] io.